 - Master of Nursing Science Research Projects

-Master of Nursing Science students enrolled in the minor thesis complete a research project in one of the Department's partner hospitals under the supervision of hospital and UoM staff as part of NURS50005 Clinical Inquiry & Nursing Research.
+Master of Nursing Science students complete quality and safety audits in a year long research training pathway, under the supervision of Clinical and Academic Mentors.
 Audit Projects for 2015 – 2016 can be viewed here.View